Biology and sexual orientation: Fetal development and hormones

+Isolated GRH Deficiency

+Isolated GRH deficiency (IGD, also known as isolated or idiopathic hypogonadotropic hypogonadism, IHH) also provides evidence of the influence of estrogen on androphilia.
+Shirazi et al. found that women with IGD reported lower male attraction than typical females.
+However, IGD did not lead to a complete decrease in attraction to males, possible leading to an elevated proportion of participants with IGD to identify as bisexual in comparison to unaffected females.
+IGD did not directly decrease libido or other sexual desire.
+Males with IGD did not differ in sexual orientation from typical males.

 Prenatal thyroid theory

-Prenatal thyroid theory of same-sex attraction/gender dysphoria has been based on clinical and developmental observations of youngsters presenting to child psychiatry clinics in Istanbul/Turkey.
+Prenatal thyroid theory of same-sex attraction/gender dysphoria has been based on clinical and developmental observations of children presenting to child psychiatry clinics in Istanbul/Turkey.
 The report of 12 cases with same-sex attraction/gender dysphoria born to mothers with thyroid diseases was first presented in EPA Congress, Vienna (2015) and published as an article in the same year.
 The extremely significant relationship between the two conditions suggested an independent model, named the Prenatal Thyroid Model of Homosexuality.
 According to Turkish child & adolescent psychiatrist Osman Sabuncuoglu, who generated the theory, maternal thyroid dysfunction may lead to abnormal deviations from gender-specific development in the offspring.
 Autoimmune destructive process as seen in Hashimoto's thyroiditis, diminished supply of thyroid hormones, and impacts on prenatal androgen system were all considered as contributing mechanisms.
 In a follow-up theoretical paper, previous research findings indicating higher rates of polycystic ovary syndrome (PCOS) in female-to-male transsexuals and lesbian women were conceived as an indication of Prenatal Thyroid Model since PCOS and autoimmune thyroiditis are frequently comorbid diseases.
 Likewise, increased rates of autism spectrum disorder (ASD) in children born to mothers with thyroid dysfunction and overrepresentation of ASD individuals in gender dysphoria populations suggest such an association.
 A second group of young children with this pattern were presented in IACAPAP Congress, Prague (2018).
 Furthermore, 9 additional cases were reported in the IACAPAP Congress (2024).

 The findings from previous research in LGBT populations had called for attention to be paid to the thyroid system.
 A commentary by Jeffrey Mullen, published shortly after the 2015 article, underlined the importance of Prenatal Thyroid Model and supported developments in this field.
 Afterwards, several authors have emphasized the role of thyroid system in sexuality while citing the Prenatal Thyroid Model.
 Among them, Carosa et al. concluded that thyroid hormones, affecting the human sexual function strongly, the thyroid gland must be considered, along with the genitals and the brain, a sexual organ.
 As a tertiary source, an authoritative book on the subject of interplay between endocrinology, brain and behavior has also cited the thyroid-homosexuality proposal article in the latest edition.